 work with a passion for ancient craftsmanship and

 It is Friday morning.
 As you near the railway arches under Peckham Rye station in South East London, you hear the rumble of trains overhead.
-As you walk towards the end of the lane, you also hear clanging and hammering — the unmistakable sound of steel being beaten.
-It comes from the Blenheim Forge — a workshop, tucked away in a corner, that produces hand-forged kitchen knives for a growing number of connoisseurs, many of them chefs in the restaurants of this once run-down and increasingly trendy neighborhood.
-Inside, there is dust, black soot and an abundance of metal.
+To this, as you walk towards the end of the lane, is added a clanging and hammering — the unmistakable sound of steel being beaten.
+It comes from the Blenheim Forge — a workshop, tucked away in a corner, that produces hand-forged kitchen knives for a growing number of connoisseurs, many of them chefs in the restaurants of this once run-down and increasingly trendy neighbourhood.
+Inside there is dust, black soot and an abundance of metal.
 The forge fire glows.
 A bearded young man, in a heavy-duty apron and gloves, is stoking the flames.
-It looks like a mythical scene: the Greek god Prometheus stealing fire from Olympus to give to us ordinary mortals.
-But the Blenheim Forge is very much in the present.
+It seems a mythical scene: the Greek god Prometheus stealing fire from Olympus to give to us ordinary mortals.
+But the Blenheim Forge is very, very now.
 It represents the best of contemporary Britain: young people coming out of art and design college with a passion for ancient craftsmanship and a single-minded determination to renew it.

 “It takes a lot of effort to make a perfect knife,” says Jon Warshawsky.
 Jon and his friends James Ross-Harris and Richard Warner make up Blenheim’s team of three young bladesmiths.
 All three met at the renowned Goldsmiths’ College in South London.
 After a few years of experimenting and — in Richard’s case — travelling, they established their business three years ago and now produce two types of blades: pattern-welded blades (known as Damascus steel) and triple-layer laminated blades.
 “Damascus blades are knives from two types of steel that are fused together repeatedly to create a single billet that is composed of multiple layers of steel,” Warshawsky explains.
 “The triple-layer blades are made from a layer of Hitachi blue paper steel.”
 The latter — imported from Japan, bought in Germany — is considered by knife-makers to be superior to other steels.
 “It has a very fine grain structure and a lack of impurities.”
 It is also expensive.
 “A 1-inch-by-25-inch sheet costs 25 euros.
 But it does make a massive difference.”